Whether you are a fitness beginner or an athletic pro, there is always room for improvement and Fitness DNA Test can direct you the right way.

 Genes tested: ACE, PPARA, ACSL1, NFIA-AS2 and AGTR2

-Muscle growth, repair and recovery are key components of a training programme that determine overall exercise performance.
+Muscle growth, repair and recovery are vital components of a training programme that determine overall exercise performance.
 A balance between these components allows for normalisation of blood pressure, replenishment of energy stores and maintains homeostasis.
-The test will determine your immune response during exercise and determine your muscle ability in growth, repair and recovery.
+The test will assess your immune response during exercise and determine your muscle ability in growth, repair and recovery.

 Genes tested: IL6, TNF and AMPD1